 TL;DR

-If you're short on time, here's what you need to implement for solid Next.js SEO:
+If you're short on time, here's what you need to implement for solid Next.js SEO optimization:

 Bookmark the Testing Tools Reference for validation, and check Common Mistakes before you ship.